UU-Human-Evolution/1MB438/Lab_0.md

 Original lab by Rickard Hammaren at [1MB335](https://github.com/Hammarn/1MB335/blob/master/Lab1.md).
 Modified by Pedro Morell Miranda.

+##### Goals of the practical session

+*The goal of this practical lesson is to set up our UNIX envirnoment locally and/or on Uppmax, and become familiar with some basic commands in the UNIX terminal.*

 ### What is UNIX?
 Unix is an operating system that was originally developed at Bell Labs in the 1970s.
 It is based around a "modular design" where tools do very distinct and narrow tasks.
 To complete more complex tasks multiple modules are then combined through the use of"pipes"